School Based Integrated Programs & Itinerant Services

 - Learning Handicapped

-Our staff ensures that individual education plan meetings are held and out of date plans are brought back into compliance while the students are receiving our services.
+Our staff ensure that individual education plan meetings are held and out of date plans are brought back into compliance while the students are receiving our services.

 Hallie Stirm-Loera, Program Specialist